 However, all of this misses the real reason the tape is very likely inadmissible: it’s hearsay because the tapes are Sin’s out of court statements offered to prove the truth of what she’s saying (i.e. that Bucky was a willing accomplice of the Red Skull).
 Further, none of the hearsay exemptions or exceptions apply.
 Sin isn’t discussing the details of a conspiracy with Bucky that she was a part of while she was a part of it, so Federal Rule of Evidence 801(d)(2)(E) doesn’t apply.
 Although it’s a quasi-medical interview these particular statements don’t seem like they were made “for purposes of medical diagnosis or treatment,” so 803(4) doesn’t apply.
 Sin is unavailable to testify, but her testimony doesn’t meet any of the 804(b) exceptions.
 The 807 / 804(b)(5) catchall exception could apply, but we find it extremely hard to believe that Sin’s interview has the necessary “equivalent circumstantial guarantees of trustworthiness.”
 She is, after all, a delusional psychopath with a known vendetta against Captain America.
 It’s hard to get less trustworthy.

-There are more legal issues in this storyline to talk about, so stay tuned for the thrilling conclusion!
+There are more legal issues in this storyline to talk about.
+Check out part 2 here!